 Set Up and Maintain Your Chart of Accounts with Ease

-A chart of accounts is a must-have tool for any successful property management business.
-Whether you keep a spreadsheet, use a one-size-fits-all program such as Quickbooks, or opt for specialized accounting tools from a property management software solution, choose the method and the system that works best for you and stick to it.
+A chart of accounts is a tool every property management business needs.
+Whether you keep a spreadsheet, use a general program such as QuickBooks, or choose specialized accounting tools from a property management software solution, pick the method and the system that works best for you and stick to it.

 To learn more about Buildium’s accounting tools, sign up for a 14-day free trial, no credit card required, or schedule a demo.